Released: August 25

 Here’s a lovely 16-bit platformer starring a cat – a MagiCat to be precise – who, as the name implies, is magic.
 There’s not much about this game that can distinguish it from the bajillions of other retro-styled platformers on Steam, but as a died in the wool fan of the genre, I’m taken by the simple-yet-effective pixel art and, also, the fact that you play as a cat that has magical powers.
 Maybe one to consider next time you’re in the mood for running and jumping on a 2D plane.

 These games were released between 8/13-8/27.
 The first page of this list is updated every Sunday and previous weeks are archived on the following pages.
 Some online stores give us a small cut if you buy something through one of our links.
-Read our for more info.
+Read our affiliate policy for more info.